-Collecting information before you begin is a smart idea.
 Typically this is called "informational interviews," a concept which What Color Is Your Parachute? author Dick Bolles introduced many years ago.
 Excellent idea!

 The goal: collect information from people doing what you think you want to do.
 That information helps you to make the best choice for your next career move.
 For many reasons (see the benefits below), informational interviews are a great idea!

 Remember this is NOT a job interview!
 Do collect information.
 Do NOT ask for a job, and do NOT bring a resume, unless requested before the interview.

 Rather than just blindly blundering from job to job, learn more about a field, job, and/or employer you are considering.
 By making an informed decision, you will reduce the likelihood that you will be wasting your time and energy moving to a job or employer that may not be appropriate for you.